Love Sosa

 "Love Sosa" is the second single by rapper Chief Keef from his debut studio album Finally Rich (2012).
 It was released on October 18, 2012.
-The song was produced by Young Chop, and written by both Wallace Willis and Chief Keef.
+The song was produced by Young Chop, and was written by him alongside Chief Keef.
+The track is often regarded as Keef's signature song.

 The accompanying music video was directed by Duan Gaines, more commonly known as DGainz.
 The film features Chief Keef and his collective performing in front of the camera while inside a house.
 The music video was released on October 18, 2012, the same day the single was released.

+Rolling Stone stated that the song "shook the foundation of hip hop".

 Release

-The song leaked to the internet unfinished in 2012, and about a week later, it was leaked in full version.
+A 0:35 part of the song had been leaked to the internet unfinished in September 2012 on multiple websites such as Twitter and YouTube.
+About a week later, it was leaked in full version.
 The song was released through iTunes a few weeks later.

 Music video

 The music video, directed by DGainz, was shot and released on October 18, 2012.
 It was shot in the same spot as the video for Keef's first single "I Don't Like".
 The video was shot on the South Side of Chicago.
-The video has over 200 million views on YouTube.
+The video has amassed 362 million views on YouTube as of July 2025.